-The GTHS campus includes our museum, history library, Cook Log Cabin, blacksmith shop and the farm, now known as the Goshen Heritage Center.
+The GTHS campus includes our museum, history library, Cook Log Cabin, blacksmith shop and the former Cook farm, now known as the Goshen Heritage Center.

 Known affectionately as The Anchorage, our history museum features permanent and rotating exhibits showcasing Goshen history and its notable citizens.
 The museum is open on Tuesday mornings from 10am-noon.
 We hold an Open House - Night at the Museum on the first Wednesday of every month from 6-8pm, often featuring special guests or presentations.
 We are also open for special events and by appointment.